Tyspice/HTO/README.md

-# HTO
+# htub
-Hot Tub Optimization Project.
+For hot tubbin on the late night.
 Yadadamean?